Tracktor/eslint-config-react-tracktor/README.md

 ## Usage

-Create a file named `.eslintrc` in your project and extends config :
+Create a file named `.eslintrc` in your root project and extends config :

 ```json
 {